PostHog/posthog.com/contents/tutorials/chatgpt-analytics.md

 - A form with textfield and button for user input.
 - A label to show ChatGPT output.
-- A dropdown to select different [ChatPT models](https://platform.openai.com/docs/models).
+- A dropdown to select different [OpenAI models](https://platform.openai.com/docs/models).

 First, ensure [Node.js is installed](https://nodejs.dev/en/learn/how-to-install-nodejs/) (version 18.0 or newer).
 Then run the following script to create a new React app and install both the [OpenAI JavaScript](https://platform.openai.com/docs/libraries/typescript-javascript-library) and [PostHog Web](/docs/libraries/js) SDKs: